-- Super Absorbent Polymer - You will be hard-pressed to find any disposable diaper, even green diaper, without Super Absorbent polymer (SAP).
+- Super Absorbent Polymer - You will be hard-pressed to find any disposable diaper, even a green diaper, without Super Absorbent polymer (SAP).
 If that is your desire, the only functional option may be cloth diapers.
-Nonetheless, we have been unable to find any evidence-based literature to suggest SAP use in disposable diapers is harmful.
+However, we have been unable to find any evidence-based literature to suggest SAP use in disposable diapers is harmful.
 Even BAMBO Nature, winner of the coveted Nordic Swan Eco-label, uses SAP (in their "mix of wheat starch and acrylic polymers which do not contain phthalates").

-Price Per Diaper Estimates
+Price per Diaper Estimates

-We Use Size 3 for Price Comparison
+We Used Size 3 for Our Price Comparison

 Subscription Pricing Discounts

-To aid you in your selection process, we encourage you to take a look at our companion article on diaper materials, What Is Inside Those Disposable Diapers?
+To aid you in your selection process, we encourage you to take a look at our companion articles: